JorySchossau/nqr/README.md

 *turns out SimpleNamespace doesn't support autocomplete, but Prodict does, so I'll engineer the replacement

 ## How to Use
+Suppose you are performing a stochastic analysis on various chunks of data, and aggregating statistics on this method.
 **1)** Create a variable with any default value
 ```python
 g.dataChunk = 0